The most obvious improvement I could make was in improving my concentration. I chose to add several practices throughout my day.

 The more I did this practice, the more I started to look forward to doing it.
 It reminded me of my childhood dreams in which I was often flying or had this greater sense of freedom.

-As I continued flying lower and lower towards the forest, I experimented with flying at a higher and lower altitude as well as how to slow down or fly faster.
+As I continued flying lower and lower towards the forest in my visualization, I experimented with flying at a higher and lower altitude as well as how to slow down or fly faster.
 Once I landed, I would continue the practice as described in the book.

 At night, I would try to fall asleep consciously and astral project.
 One morning I woke up quite early and knew I had another chance to try again.